Why is this research important for Alberta ag?

-Application of fertilizer for crop production following the guiding principles of right source, right rate, right time, and right place (the 4R’s) is widely regarded as the best way to increase the sustainability and profitability of cropping systems.
-While most fertilizers in southern Alberta are applied in a solid form, irrigated agriculture offers the opportunity to apply liquid fertilizers mixed with irrigation water; known as fertigation.
-The advantage of fertigation compared to broadcast or banded fertilizer applications is that nutrients can be applied in more readily available forms (right source); can be administered in smaller doses at multiple times during the growing season (right rate and right time); and can be applied on top of or below the soil surface (right place).
+Application of fertilizer for crop production following the guiding principles of right source, right rate, right time, and right place is widely regarded as the best way to increase the sustainability and profitability of cropping systems.
+While most fertilizers in southern Alberta are applied in a solid form, irrigated agriculture offers the opportunity to apply liquid fertilizers mixed in with irrigation water, i.e. "fertigation".

 Fertigation, or feeding dissolved nutrients directly into a crop's rootzone with irrigation water, may be a powerful way to increase nutrient use efficiency and the applicability of subsurface drip irrigation (SDI) systems for field crops.
 The effectiveness of fertigation for field crops grown in Alberta remains poorly understood.

 This project will perform experiments to identify practical and effective fertigation strategies for Alberta crops.